How to cook risotto

 8. Parmesan Cheese

-Step 1: Heat your saucepan over a gentle fire and add in about 1 tablespoon of butter.
+Step 1: The first step is to heat your saucepan over a gentle fire and add in about 1 tablespoon of butter.
 Finely chop the onion, and add about 1/2 cup into the saucepan.
 Keep stirring until the onion turns translucent.

 Step 4: When the rice is almost dry, repeat step 3.
 Continue doing this until the rice is cooked, you will notice the change in texture from watery to creamy.
 If you are unsure of when the rice will be ready, you can get a spoon and taste it, the rice should be moist but not hard.
 If you run out of chicken stock in the process, do not fret, you can replace the stock with water, it would not change the taste drastically.